 Scope

 The scope of this document applies to any jurisdiction that seeks to demonstrate compliance to an international voting standard and that seeks to have an election process and its results validated by blockchain technology.

+Elections can be large, complex logistical government operations.
+Smart phone election solutions are positioned to reduce risks and costs, maximize productivity, increase efficiency, and enhance transparency.
+These standards seek to define how to easily configure the smart phone voting app so it can address the visual, audio, language, physical and cognitive needs of the user.

 Terms

 This document includes Italicized words that are defined in the document glossary (Appendix A).